santiago1234/MZT-rna-stability/data/19-02-05-FoldChangeData/ComputeLog2FCs.md

     keep_md: true
 ---

+### Overview

+Generate log2 fold change data $X/3hrs$.
+I always normalize the data with 3 hrs.
+According to an analysis this is the ideal time point.

 The goal of this notebook is to generate the log2 Fold Change data, this data will be usefull in other analysis.